 If captured during baitfish collection, immediately return them unharmed to the water in which they were found.

-The following fish and mussels are illegal to possess: Asiatic clam, bighead carp, black carp, silver carp, quagga mussel, round goby, rudd, ruffe, snakehead (of the family Channidae), stone moroko, tubenose goby, walking catfish (of the family Clariidae), Wels catfish, white perch (not freshwater drum), zander, and zebra mussel.
+The following fish and mussels are illegal to possess alive: Asiatic clam, bighead carp, black carp, silver carp, quagga mussel, round goby, rudd, ruffe, snakehead (of the family Channidae), stone moroko, tubenose goby, walking catfish (of the family Clariidae), Wels catfish, white perch (not freshwater drum), zander, and zebra mussel.

 Free Fishing Days

-Indiana residents can enjoy four free fishing days in 2018 without having to buy a fishing license — April 21, May 19, and June 2 and 3.
+fishing days in 2019 without having to buy a fishing license — April 20, May 18, and June 2 and 3.

 This year, take a friend along and introduce him or her to a new activity that could become a lifelong passion.